-This growing demand and change are giving birth to numerous EV startups, and the need of the hour for EV companies is coming up with innovative and user-centric EVs.
+This growing demand and changes in the market dynamics are giving birth to numerous EV startups, and the need of the hour for EV companies is to come up with innovative and user-centric solutions.
 But making a change in the production line or testing a new feature or change means potentially spending tens of lakhs or crores of rupees and dedicating an R&D team to the project.

 This was the traditional way of coming up with something new in the automobile sector, but rapid prototyping has changed it all, especially in the 2 and 3-wheeler EV space.

 Rapid prototyping for electric two wheelers has made it effortless for EV companies to create and test models of EV parts or complete bodies.
 You can create models of parts and test them in days rather than months or years (traditionally) using CAD models.

 There are numerous rapid prototyping advantages that are changing the EV manufacturing industry: